What Is Summer Slide?

 The summer slide refers to the loss of learning that happens to children over the course of the summer.
 Research shows kids can lose as much as two to three months of reading and math skills over the summer, with lower income kids losing even more.

 Set aside time each day for your children to read.
-Take them to the local library or bookstore.
 Many libraries and bookstores offer free summer reading programs where your children can earn free books.
-Be sure to let them pick out what they want to read in order to keep them interested.
+With social distancing in place, many also offer online opportunities to build literacy skills.
+Be sure to let children pick out what they want to read in order to keep them interested.

 Specific Skill Work

 Even if you don’t visit a historical site, you introduce new ideas and learning experiences on that trip to the beach, the mountains, or even grandma’s house.
 Science and history are everywhere.
 Tell your children about your summer adventures as a child.
 Explore the different vegetation in the mountains.
-Figure out what country is straight across the ocean from where you are.
-Better yet...
+Figure out which country is straight across the ocean from where you are.

 Engage your children in helping to plan your trip even if it’s an imaginary one.
 Where will we go?
 How many miles away is it?
 How long will it take to get there?
 Should we fly or drive?
 This is real-world problem solving and allows your children to work alongside you, which is something they will love!